Instructor:

 elementary treatment of topics.

-Wooldridge is a recent book that is at similar level to Cameron and
+Wooldridge is at similar level to Cameron and

 and related topics.
 It is also more formal econometrically.